 Woolacombe Bay Golf Club, Mortehoe, Devon.

-Founded 1907, the professional to 1909 was J Branch..
-A splendid 18 hole well maintained links with lovely views just 3 minutes walk from the centre of Woolacombe.
+It became a splendid 18-hole well maintained links with lovely views just 3 minutes walk from the centre of Woolacombe.
 The station at Mortehoe was about 2 miles from the course with a bus service available to the clubhouse.
 The course was taken over for military training during WW2 and although the club was recorded in 1947 it is unlikely that golf was played following the war.

 |1914||E J Dawes, Mortehoe RSO.||William Gibson|